-Employees who earn Compensatory Time in lieu of overtime may accrue such leave time up to a maximum of 80 hours at any given time.
+Employees who earn Compensatory Time Off ("CTO") in lieu of overtime may accrue such leave time up to a maximum of eighty (80) hours at any given time.

-Twice each year (in June and December), employees who have accrued compensatory hours may request to cash out all or a portion of these accrued hours.
+Twice each year (in June and December), employees who have accrued CTO hours may request to cash out all or a portion of these accrued hours.
 Requests must be made in writing to the Finance Department through the chain of command.
-Maximum cash out in any year shall be eighty (80) hours.
+The maximum cash out in any year shall be eighty (80) hours.